carnisj/bcdi/README.rst

 Description
 -----------

+This module provides tools for plotting the stereographic projection of a diffraction peak or an object.
-This module provides tools for facet detection and statistics on facet strain.
-After meshing the object, facets are found using a guassian kernel density estimation of mesh triangles normals, followed by watershed segmentation.
+There is also a script for facet detection on a reconstructed object, and for calculating statistics on facet strain.
+After meshing the object, facets are found using a density estimation of mesh triangles normals, followed by watershed segmentation.

 .. bcdi.facet_recognition end